damienbod/angular-auth-oidc-client/docs/samples.md

 ## Implicit Flow google (Not recommended)

+The example uses the Implicit Flow with silent renew with google.
 This flow is no longer recommended, but some servers support this flow only, and not the Code flow with PKCE.

-Create the login, logout component and use the oidcSecurityService

 ### [src code](../projects/sample-implicit-flow-google)